 This support article provides the requirements for installing an on-premises, air-gapped deployment of the ObjectSecurity OT.AI Platform on a Kubernetes cluster.
 We will also cover the required system specifications to host the deployment, configuration requirements, and an installation process overview.

 The ObjectSecurity OT.AI Platform uses Kubernetes to increase binary vulnerability analysis speed and scalability.
 This is accomplished by parallelizing the computation required for binary assessment across multiple nodes in a Kubernetes cluster.

 Note: Please submit a support ticket under onboarding support.

 To facilitate a successful on-prem ObjectSecurity OT.AI Platform Kubernetes deployment, the following system specifications are recommended:

 - Each node in the Kubernetes cluster has a minimum of 4GB of RAM (recommended 8-16GB), and one node must be a minimum of 6GB.

-- At least one node in the Kubernetes cluster must have a minimum of 80GB of available storage.
+- Kubernetes cluster nodes must have a minimum of 80GB of available storage.

 - All remaining nodes in the Kubernetes cluster must have a minimum of 20GB of available storage.